Hell's Paradise: Jigokuraku: Anime

-An anime television series adaptation, produced by MAPPA and directed by Kaori Makita, aired from April 1 to July 1, 2023, on TV Tokyo and other networks.
+An anime television series adaptation, produced by MAPPA and directed by Kaori Makita, and aired from April 1 to July 1, 2023, on TV Tokyo and other networks.

 Crunchyroll streamed the series worldwide outside of Asia, while Netflix has streamed the series in Asia Pacific (excluding Mainland China, Australia, New Zealand).

-A second season was announced after the airing of the thirteenth episode.
-It is set to premiere in January 2026, with the cast and staff returning to reprise their roles.
+A second season, adapting the manga's "Lord Tensen" and "Hōrai" story arcs, was announced after the airing of the thirteenth episode.
+It aired from January 11 to March 29, 2026, with the cast and staff from the first season reprising their roles.